forseti-security/forseti-security/_docs/_latest/configure/real-time-enforcer/index.md

 # {{ page.title }}

+> _This is a beta release of Forseti Real Time Enforcer.
+This product might be changed in backward-incompatible ways and is not subject to any SLA or deprecation policy._

-This quickstart describes how to get started with Forseti Real Time Enforcer.
-Forseti Real Time Enforcer uses the Open Policy Agent (OPA) engine to evaluate policy against resources using an OPA server, and remediation is implemented in OPA’s policy language Rego.
+Forseti Real Time Enforcer uses the Open Policy Agent (OPA) engine to evaluate policy against resources using an OPA server, and remediation is implemented in OPA’s policy language, Rego.

 ---